Skip to main content

 Set up the MYOB integration

-Follow our step-by-step guide to enable the integration between Current RMS and MYOB
+Follow our step-by-step guide to set up the integration

 We’ve broken down the setup into six steps.
 Depending on how your business works, you might not need to complete all of these steps: